Teach Archery to Students in Grades 4-12

 The National Archery in the Schools Program (NASP) is an international-style archery program taught by teachers and delivered to students in physical education classes in grades 4-12.

 In many states, the program is adopted and administered by state wildlife agencies.
 In California, the program (CalNASP) is administered by the Department of Fish and Wildlife in consultation with the California Department of Education.

 Teachers are trained by volunteer archery instructors to become NASP certified.
-Classes usually run about 8 hours and are hands-on.
+Classes are offered as an in-person (eight hours) or a hybrid (four hours online, four hours in-person) options.

 Instructors from after school programs and youth organizations are invited to participate in NASP training classes, but are not eligible to compete in school-based tournaments.